-The Fed said it would start to taper its bond-buying program to $75 billion a month from $85 billion, an initial move to unwinding the stimulus that the central bank began to help the economy heal from the recession that came after the near meltdown of the country's financial system.
+The Fed said it to $75 billion a month from $85 billion, an initial move to unwinding the stimulus that the central bank began to help the economy heal from the recession that came after the near meltdown of the country's financial system.

 At a news conference, Fed Chairman Ben Bernanke said the central bank would likely make similar moderate steps at future meetings so long as the data support such moves.

 Shares of fell sharply after the automotive company in 2014.
 Lennar reported a 13 percent increase in , with its shares rallying along with those of other homebuilders.
 Shares of FexEx slid after the global shipper posted quarterly results that missed Wall Street estimates.
 AMC Entertainment rallied in the movie-theater operator's first day as a public company.

 The Dow Jones Industrial Average rallied 292.71 points, or 1.8 percent, at 16,167.97, surpassing its Nov.
 27 record.